britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Query Service Discovery

-A client that will not do its own verification must be able to discover the oracle server(s) it should trust for resolution.
-Integration with e.g. DHCP or selection of a local multicast discovery method are left to a future revision of this document.
+A client that will not do its own verification must be able to discover the query server(s) it should trust for resolution.
+Integration with DHCP is left to a future revision of this document.

-In any case, clients MUST provide a configuration interface to allow a user to specify (by address or name) and/or constrain (by certificate property) a preferred/trusted oracle.
-This would allow client on an untrusted network to use an untrusted locally-available oracle to discover a preferred oracle (doing key verification on its own for bootstrapping), before connecting to that oracle for normal name resolution.
+In any case, clients MUST provide a configuration interface to allow a user to specify (by address or name) and/or constrain (by certificate property) a preferred/trusted query server.
+This would allow client on an untrusted network to use an untrusted locally-available query server to discover a preferred query server (doing key verification on its own for bootstrapping), before connecting to that query server for normal name resolution.

-## Transition using translation between RAINS and DNS information models
+## Transition using translation between RAINS and DNS information models {#dns-transition}

 Full adoption of RAINS would require changes to every client device (replacing DNS stub resolvers with RAINS clients) and name server on the Internet.
 In